 Success: Enabled 1 of 1 theme auto-updates.

-Do not enable automatic updates on a heavily customized theme just because the toggle exists.
+Do not enable automatic updates on heavily customized themes.
 Keep bespoke themes on a reviewed release path unless they are rebuilt from source on every deploy.

 $ wp config get WP_AUTO_UPDATE_CORE --type=constant